hpcaitech/Open-Sora/README.md

 python gradio/app.py
 ```

 This will launch a Gradio application on your localhost.
-If you want to know more about the Gradio applicaiton, you can refer to the [Gradio README](./gradio/README.md).
+If you want to know more about the Gradio application, you can refer to the [Gradio README](./gradio/README.md).

 To enable prompt enhancement and other language input (e.g., 中文输入), you need to set the `OPENAI_API_KEY` in the environment.
 Check [OpenAI's documentation](https://platform.openai.com/docs/quickstart) to get your API key.